ShoshiDeveloper/api_requester_package/README.md

 A package for creating API requests in the form of a chain.

-## Features

-- Optional use of an access token

 ## Getting started

 To work with the package, you need to use the Form API class, which provides the methods of the chain.